ibm-cloud-docs/cloud-pak-security/getting-started.md

 1. Uninstall IBM Cloud Pak® for Security completely using the CLI by following the steps described in [Uninstalling IBM Cloud Pak® for Security using CLI](https://www.ibm.com/docs/en/SSTDPP_1.10/docs/security-pak/uninstallCP4S_OpenshiftCLI.html){: external}.

-2. Reinstall a previous version of IBM Cloud Pak® for Security by following install steps 1 to 5 in this [Getting started](#prereqs) document and select the 1.9.1.0 version of IBM Cloud Pak® for Security to install.
+2. Reinstall a previous version of IBM Cloud Pak® for Security by following install steps 1 to 5 in this [Getting started](#prereqs) document and select the previous version of IBM Cloud Pak® for Security to install.

 3. Reconfigure LDAP to add or recreate any users that existed before the upgrade.
-For more information, see [Configure LDAP](https://www.ibm.com/docs/en/SSTDPP_1.9/docs/security-pak/ldap-connect.html){: external}.
+For more information, see [Configure LDAP](https://www.ibm.com/docs/en/SSTDPP_1.10/docs/security-pak/ldap-connect.html){: external}.

 4. If a backup was completed before the upgrade process, you can restore the backup.
-For more information, see [Backup and Restore](https://www.ibm.com/docs/en/SSTDPP_1.9/docs/scp-core/backup-intro.html){: external}.
+For more information, see [Backup and Restore](https://www.ibm.com/docs/en/SSTDPP_1.10/docs/scp-core/backup-intro.html){: external}.